 Shanghai-based developer Greenland Group, is planning to invest RMB 20 billion (US$3.3 billion) to develop a resort hotel and residential projects in southern Malaysia close to the border with Singapore, in the latest overseas move by one of China’s most aggressive real estate firms.

-According to a statement on Friday from a Malaysian government agency, as well as a public announcement from Greenland on Sunday, the Global Fortune 500 real estate company will build the projects in Danga Bay, a seafront area of Johor Bahru state near the border with Singapore.
+According to a statement on Friday from a Malaysian government agency, as well as a public announcement from Greenland on Sunday, the Global Fortune 500 real estate company will build the projects in Danga Bay, a seafront area of Johor state near the border with Singapore.

 According to the Malaysian government, the projects will occupy a 60 hectare (150 acre) site nearby developments from other international developers including some of Greentown’s rivals from China.